 Students seeking admission to nursing or allied health programs need to take the Test of Essential Academic Skills (TEAS).
 Many educational institutions require students to take the TEAS exam.
 It is important to focus on the key topics within each mathematical area of the TEAS Math test in order to properly prepare for the test.
 But what kind of math is on the TEAS test?
 In this article, you will find extensive lists of these topics for the number, algebra, measurement, and data components of the TEAS Math test.

-Let’s get started with our free TEAS practice test, we provide thousand of ATI TEAS Math questions to help you get yourselves familiarized with the format and questions of the TEAS Math section
+Let’s get started with our free TEAS practice test 2024, we provide thousands of ATI TEAS Math questions to help you get yourselves familiarized with the format and questions of the TEAS Math section

 What Is on The TEAS Math Test Version 7?

 ATI announced in early 2021 that the TEAS 6 exam, which nursing students must take before going to nursing school, would be phased out in June 2022 and replaced with Version 7.
 There are a few things that changed as listed below.

 ATI TEAS 6 ATI TEAS 7 Section Time Limit Number of Questions Section Time Limit Number of Questions